nikogura/nikogura.com/IAM-Beyond_AWS.md

 AWS Credentials for a goodly sized team of individualists was just a small microcosm of the bigger problem.
 Everyone needed them.
 Everybody wanted them.
 Many already had them- several sets in fact.
 How in ned were we gonna get a handle on them and manage it going forward?

-This has to fall under the umbrella of everything having to *just work*.
+Furthermore everything has to *just work* as stated above.
 Data Scientists do not want to worry about securely maintaining credentials.
-Neither does management.
+Neither does Management.
 They have this weird idea that they have better things to do with their time.
 I tend to agree.

 This is the thing about Security.
 It sucks.
 Even if you enjoy the philosophical exercise of imagining how a system can be brought down, (and I do), running around frantically trying to cover every possible failure point and making sure **YOUR** system isn't brought down is 'effing miserable.
 Who wants to live like that?